MCQ on Mitochondria | MtDNA MCQ

 8. The inner mitochondrial membrane folds, leading to a strong surface enlargement.
 Here are the proteins of the respiratory chain.

-9. Mitochondria have their own DNA, the mtDNA ( Mitochondrial DNA ).
+9. Mitochondria have their DNA, the mtDNA ( Mitochondrial DNA ).
 They function as an autonomous organelle and share independently of the cell’s cycle.

 10. The mitochondrial DNA is annular and evolutionarily probably originated from the invasion of a bacterium into a precursor of the eukaryotic cell.

 11. This theory is also supported by the fact that mitochondria contain 70S ribosomes, which are typical of prokaryotic cells.
-However, in eukaryotic cells there are always 80S ribosomes.
+However, in eukaryotic cells, there are always 80S ribosomes.

-Function of the mitochondria
+The function of the mitochondria

-2. The respiratory chain consists of a series of enzymes that present in the inner mitochondrial membrane.
+2. The respiratory chain consists of a series of enzymes that are present in the inner mitochondrial membrane.

 3. These enzymes lie side by side and form a chain through which electrons are transported.
 This results in a side effect of a concentration of protons, which are used by the ATP synthetase for the production of ATP.